elipski/Workstation/README.md

 # Workstation
-configurations and files for workstation
+configurations settings and files for workstation